orbitartprint/bballorbit/src/blog/content/zoom-action.md

 # Mastering the Zoom Action: The Most Versatile Trigger in Modern 5-Out Offense

-> The Zoom Action is less a rigid play and more a trigger - it creates space, forces decisions, and opens simple, high-percentage finishing opportunities.
+> The Zoom Action is less a rigid play and more a trigger.
+It creates space, forces decisions, and opens simple, high-percentage finishing opportunities.
 When taught as a principle, not a script, it becomes a staple of game-realistic offense.

 The Zoom Action is one of those moves that looks simple on paper but unlocks a dozen scoring options when the details are right.
 In modern 5-out offenses it works as a *trigger* - a sequence that creates a defensive reaction and a clear read for your ballhandler and off-ball players.
 In this article you’ll get the concept, the reasoning, and practical drills (with video) so you can teach it the way your players will use it in games.